SoumyaDiddi/QuickQueue-AI-Enhanced-Smart-Queue-Management-System/README.md

 Machine Learning: Python (XGBoost, pandas, scikit-learn).
 Testing: Postman, Selenium.

 # What It Can Do
 Predicts expected wait times using ML models.
 Assigns tokens with a priority system for fair service.
 Lets users book slots online and check live status.
 Provides an admin dashboard for monitoring queues.
 Supports QR-based check-in/out to ensure accuracy.

 # How It Works
-A user books a slot online,
+A user books a slot online.
 The system predicts the wait time using the ML model.
 Tokens are managed with a priority queue to avoid delays.
 The admin dashboard shows queue status and insights.
 QR check-in ensures timestamps are accurate.